andsalves/doctrine-elastic/README.md

     print 'Nothing to remove';
 }
 ```
-### Using QueryBuilder
+### Using Query Builder
-Coming soon...
-For emergency, please see the tests for this feature, it's a good example:
+Please see the tests for this feature as a good example:
 https://github.com/andsalves/doctrine-elastic/blob/master/tests/DoctrineElastic/Tests/ElasticEntityManagerTest.php

 ### Parent-Child Relationship
-Coming soon...
-For emergency, please see the tests for this feature, it's a good example:
+Please see the tests for this feature as a good example:
 https://github.com/andsalves/doctrine-elastic/blob/master/tests/DoctrineElastic/Tests/ParentChildTest.php

 ### Application-side Relationships with DoctrineElastic
-You can simulate relational databases relationships, with loss of performance, obsiously.
-DoctrineElastic has this feature, but it is not recommended to use.
+You can simulate relational databases relationships, with loss of performance, obviously.
+DoctrineElastic has this feature as an internal feature development, but it is not recommended to be used - if you need complex relationships, you should use a relational database.
+If you'd really like to use relationships like that with this library, contact me for help.
-A documentation about this is coming soon...
-For emergency, please contact me.

-### Customizing Results with DoctrineElastic Events
-Coming soon...

 #
 #
 ###### For documentation missing clarification or any other doubt, please contact me ands.alves.nunes@gmail.com.
-###### You can open issues or make pull requests.
+###### You can also open issues or make pull requests.
 #
 #
 #